Skip to main content

 Full SaaS deployments are limited to 20 concurrent tasks, with additional tasks being queued.
 Hybrid SaaS deployments have 20 concurrent tasks per instance, with a maximum of 100 instances if configured accordingly.

-Variables to Iterate
+Variables to iterate

 dual listbox